erikaduan/sparql_with_hobbits/exercises/01_generate_simple_RDF_with_TARQL.md

 }
 ```

-To convert `farming.csv` into an RDF, we need to use the command line to navigate to `./scripts` and run the TARQL script using the following code below.
+Use the command line to navigate to `./scripts` and run the TARQL script using the following code below.

 ```
 tarql --write-base convert_farming_csv_structured.rq ../data/raw_data/farming.csv > ../data/clean_data/farming_structured.rdf